Skip to main content

 Windows 7 and Windows 8 devices.

-• From 01 March all Windows 7 (W7) and Windows 8.0 (W8) devices will be blocked from accessing the University Network through the VPN (virtual private network).
+• Windows 7 (W7) and Windows 8.0 (W8) devices are blocked from accessing the University Network through the VPN (virtual private network).

-• In order to identify these devices and block them from our network, the VPN service must check every device before allowing access, regardless of your device operating system.
+• In order to identify these devices and block them from our network, the VPN service must check every device before allowing access, regardless of your device's operating system.

 Staff and students using the VPN app should not notice any difference and we recommend this as the best way to access the VPN